-The YD generator (see Figure 1) is a four pole, revolving field, brushless exciter design with drip-proof construction.
-Several single and three phase models are available in both 50 and 60 hertz.
-The generator rotor is directly coupled to the engine flywheel with a flexible drive disc.
+The YHB generator (see Figure 1) is a two pole, revolving field generator designed for 3000 (50 hertz) or 3600 (60 hertz) r/min operation.
+Excitation is provided with a brushless exciter mounted outboard of the generator.
+The generator rotor is coupled to the engine flywheel with a flexible drive disc.
 Engine speed determines generator output voltage and frequency.
 A centrifugal blower (on the drive disc) circulates generator cooling air which is drawn in through the end bell and discharged through an outlet in the blower end.

-A ball bearing in the end bell supports the outer end of the rotor shaft.
-The end bell is attached with four studs that thread into the stator (DL4 and DL6) or generator adapter casting (DL6T).

-The brushless exciter stator mounts in the end bell while the exciter rotor and its rotating rectifier assemblies mount on the generator rotor shaft.
-Within the end bell, leads F1+ and F2- from the exciter stator winding are connected to the output terminals of the voltage regulator.
+A bearing mounted in the end bell supports the outer end of the rotor shaft.
+The end bell is attached with four hex capscrews that thread into the stator.
+The brushless exciter stator mounts on the end bell while the exciter rotor and its rotating rectifier assemblies mount on the generator rotor shaft.
+Leads F1+ and F2- from the exciter stator winding are connected to the output terminals of the voltage regulator (Figure 2).

-In addition to the AC output leads, single phase generators have three control wires and three phase generators have five control wires that extend from the stator housing (see Figure 2).
-On single phase sets, leads 1 and 4 (lead 2 is not used) are used for control input and metering.
-On three phase sets, leads 4, 7, 8, 9, and 10 are used for control input and metering.
+In addition to the twelve AC output leads, there are also five control wires that extend from the stator housing (see Figure 2).
+These leads (numbered 4,7,8,9, and 10) are used for control input and metering.

 FIGURE 1.
-TYPICAL YD SERIES GENERATOR (DL4 and DL6)
+TYPICAL YHB SERIES GENERATOR

-Figure 2 is a composite illustration showing four output leads for single-phase units, 12 output leads for 3-phase broad range units, and four output leads for code 7 and 9X 3-phase generators.
+Figure 2 is a composite illustration showing 12 output leads for 3-phase broad range units and four output leads for code 7 and 9X 3-phase generators.